5 Critical Steps to Mend a Broken Heart

 Step 1: Remember Accurately

-When you’re in love, you naturally choose to ignore anything that could get in the way of your happiness.
+When you’re in love, you often choose to ignore anything that could get in the way of your happiness.
 In my case, I knew he hadn’t fully processed baggage from previous relationships.
 But, I chose to keep this info in the back of my mind.
 I wasn’t shocked when that was one of the reasons he cited for the break up.
 Reminding myself of this helps me remember that our relationship wasn’t perfect, nor was he.

 Step 2: Make a Clean Break

 One last thing, delete your text message thread.
 Truthfully, I haven’t done this yet, but I know it’s time.
 You do not need to reread the abridged version of your relationship via text at 2 o’clock in the morning, while listening to the songs listed above.
 Take a deep breath and let it go.
-That goes for me too.

 Above all, if you have a set back and make contact, start again.
 Chances are you won’t get the response you’re looking for and that should be the motivation you need to reinstate the no contact rule.